-Pile driving activities will take place throughout the site.
 A pile foundation is defined as a series of steel beams inserted into the ground to transmit loads to a lower level of subsoil.
-A vibratory hammer is a machine attached to a boom crane, that holds the pile vertical and vibrates it into the ground.
-Piles are vibrated and pushed into the ground to act as a steady support for structures built on top of them.
+A vibratory hammer is a machine attached to a boom crane, which holds the pile vertical and vibrates it into the ground.
+Piles are vibrated and pushed into the ground to function as a steady support for structures built on top of them.
 Piles transfer the loads from structures to hard strata, rocks, or soil with high bearing capacity.

 Piles are initially driven using a vibratory hammer.
 This method typically has less noise and a small vibration footprint.
 Once piles are driven to the required depth at bedrock, the piles are then finished by mean of impact hammer.
 A pile impact hammer is a machine that hammers it into the bedrock.
 Blows are repeated by lifting a heavy weight and dropping it on top of the pile.
 Piles should be hammered into the ground until the refusal point is reached, which is the point where a pile cannot be driven into the soil any farther.
 Typically, each pile would receive somewhere between 10 & 20 plows before reaching its refusal point.

-Eversource electrical utility work at the end of Harvey St. is expected to take place.
-Temporary overhead electrical lines and poles will be installed throughout the site for the distribution of construction related electricity.
+The temporary Eversource electrical substation near Harvey Street is currently active and providing temporary construction power throughout the site.
+Temporary overhead electrical lines and poles are all installed throughout the site for the distribution of electricity.

-Other generators run during regular working hours to support a variety of construction activities.
+Some generators continue to run during regular working hours to support a variety of construction activities.
 No generators are being run off hours.